-Ken Steif is the Program Director for the MUSA program and a lecturer in the MUSA and City Planning programs.
+Ken Steif is the Program Director for the MUSA program and an Assistant Professor of Practice MUSA and City Planning programs.
 After receiving his PhD from Penn, he founded Urban Spatial, a consultancy at the intersection of data science and public policy.